deepdeepdot/deep-draft/02-nano-slides.md

     - https://nbviewer.jupyter.org/
     - Share on your github as an .ipynb file

-- Collaborate on a notebook (just google docs)
+- Collaborate on a notebook (google docs)
     - https://colab.research.google.com/

 ### Magenta.js